petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/creating-a-discount.md

 You can specify a discount's details, such as the percentage (if using a percentage based discount), the maximum discount amount, the [discount level](./introduction-to-discounts.md#tiered-discounts), and then activate it.

-In the *Details* section:
+In the Details section,

-1. Enter the following:
+1. Enter the following data:

     * **Amount**: 20%
     * **Maximum Discount Amount**: 20.00